This post may contain affiliate links. Read our disclosure page for full details.

 Be mindful that you are not always the victim – if you keep on asking your partner to make sacrifices on your behalf, but aren’t willing to compromise on any of your desires, then it’s time to reassess your motives.

 In a loving relationship, you will work together to overcome obstacles, and compromise will be necessary on both sides.
+This is a great green flag in a relationship.

-You’ve told your family/friends about the relationship
+You eagerly tell your family/friends about the relationship

 I understand that some people have a difficult relationship with their family.
 This may apply more to friendships for some of you.